harshv5094/harshv5094/README.md

 My name is Harsh.
 I'm a tech geek who loves to learn something new about anything.
 My hometown is in India, and I'm a guy who is passionate about music.
 I joined GitHub in the year 2017, and from then onwards it's been a great experience being with the community.

-I'm still learning a lot from this community.
-I hope that I'll continue to follow this path.
+I'm still learning a lot from GitHub community.

 ![Harsh's GitHub stats](https://github-readme-stats.vercel.app/api?username=harshv1741&show_icons=true)